I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well. Psalm 139:14 (NIV)

-There was one that had all the things we needed on the main floor (for when we can't get up and down stairs), and yet it had a couple of bedrooms up and a walkout basement.
-This could work we thought.
+There was one that had all the things we needed on the main floor with a couple of bedrooms upstairs and a walkout basement.
+This could work, we thought.

-My hubby was talking with a friend who knew the area.
-He mentioned that we had found a place that could work.
-His friend said, "You know that area is considered the 'slum' of the neighborhood."
+My hubby mentioned it to a friend who knew the area.
+His friend said, "You know that area is considered the 'slum' of the neighborhood, right?”

 HUH?
-When he told me that, I was dumfounded!
+I was dumbfounded!
 I said, “I don't get it!
 Everything in that neighborhood is nice.
 Why would anyone say that?”

-I will never forget many years ago, my girlfriend's sister sent me (along with hundreds of others) an email with a poem about ugly feet.
+I remember being categorized in an email with a poem about ugly feet.
 It basically said, all girls with gnarly feet should not wear sandals and hurt the eyes of those around them.

-As long as I can remember, I've had a very large bunion on my right foot.
+I've lived with a very large bunion on my right foot since I was a child.
 That little email took up residence in the recesses of my brain and I never wore sandals again.

-Then one day I read in Psalm 139 how I am fearfully and wonderfully made.
+Then one day I read Psalm 139.
+It says I am fearfully and wonderfully made.
 I glanced down at my foot and asked, "Except that, right Lord?"

 He whispered, "Read it again."